Riib11/Philosophy-of-Computation/final/notes/project-notes.md

 ### Experiment 4: Same-Different

 Each image contains two black-filled polygons with between 4-5 points, placed at random (no-overlapping) locations.
-(TODO: is this a good range of points?
+(*TODO*: is this a good range of points?
 I tried with 3-10 already but only with the CNN, need to test with GAN also) The _same_ images have both of their polygons the same, but at different rotations.
 The _different_ images have different polygons.

 The CNN fails:
 Training Epoch 40 --- Training Accuracy:  78.1%, Validation Accuracy:  59.4%,  Validation Loss: 0.755

-The GAN TODO.
+The GAN *TODO*.

 This experiment in particular seems to be a good deciding case of my hypothesis.
 The GAN is more likely to latch onto the higher-level pattern if I'm correct in my hypothesis.
 Of course, there could be first-order patterns to latch onto as well, but the fact that the CNN fails yields this less likely.